Posted May 20, 2014Tweet

-This HARP 2.0 information is accurate and current as of today, April 24, 2014.
-This post has been updated since its original publish date to reflect changes to HARP 2.
+This HARP loan information is accurate and current as of today, July 28, 2014.
+This post has been updated since its original publish date to reflect changes to HARP 2 and the HARP program.

-If you're underwater on your conforming, conventional mortgage, you may be eligible to refinance without paying down principal and without having to pay mortgage insurance.
+If you're underwater on your conforming, conventional mortgage, you may be eligible to refinance to today's mortgage rates without paying down principal and without having to pay mortgage insurance.

-Here are the details of the government's new HARP refinance program.
+These are the details of the government's HARP home loan program.

 HARP was started in April 2009.
 It goes by several names.
-The government calls it HARP, as in Home Affordable Refinance Program.
+The government calls it the Home Affordable Refinance Program.

 The program is also known as Making Home Affordable, the Obama Refi, A Better Bargain For U.S. Homeowners, DU Refi Plus, and Relief Refinance.